kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-tracing-in-kyma.md

 ## Limitations

-In the production profile, Jaeger has no persistence enabled and keeps all data in-memory with a retention of 10.000 traces.
+In the production profile, Jaeger has no persistence enabled and keeps up to 10.000 traces stored in-memory.
+The oldest records are removed first.

 The evaluation profile has lower limits.
 For more information about profiles, see [Install Kyma: Choose resource consumption](../../../04-operation-guides/operations/02-install-kyma.md#choose-resource-consumption).